Marcin13/posts/Argocd-with-kind.md

 Before you begin, ensure you have the following:

-  - A system running Kali Linux.
+  - A system running Kali Linux or any other Linux distribution.
   - Kubernetes in Docker (Kind) installed and configured on your Kali Linux system.
   - A foundational understanding of Linux, Kubernetes, and Argo CD.